hbzco/stunnel-script/README.md

 4. **VPN Implementation (Virtual Private Network)**: Stunnel can be used as part of creating a Virtual Private Network (VPN) using SSL/TLS protocols.
 This enables users to securely access a network remotely.

 In essence, Stunnel is a useful tool for enhancing the security of communications between two servers or two clients, and it is used as a fundamental technology for establishing secure communications in various networks.
+To use this script, follow these steps:

+Save the Bash script in a file with the .sh extension, for example, stunnel_setup.sh.

+Make the file executable with the following command:

+bash
+chmod +x stunnel.sh

+Run the script:
+bash
+./stunnel.sh
+Your script will start executing and, with the help of prompts and inputs it requests from you, will create the necessary secure tunnels.

+As a recommendation, make sure to use this script in development and testing environments, and enter input details accurately to ensure the proper creation of secure tunnels and troubleshooting.
+Additionally, avoid using it in a production environment to connect to critical servers and make changes there to prevent any issues in a production environment.